FozzTexx/viddin/README.md

 * edit-chapters: Used to add, delete, and rename chapter markers.
 * dvdorder: Will rename TV episodes to include titles.
 * split-shorts: Uses episode information in a csv file to split TV episodes into their individual cartoon shorts.
+* dvdls: List the titles on a DVD.

+### Examples

+To rip from a single title that was originally film (24 fps) and was telecined (29.97 fps interlaced) on a DVD and convert to progressive:

+    rip-video --film --title 4 output.mkv

+To rip from an NTSC (29.97 fps interlaced) to progressive:

+    rip-video --tv --title 4 output.mkv

+To rip all the episodes from a single disk:

+    dvdls
+    rip-series 3 7 2 3 4 5

+Use `dvdls` to get the list of titles on the disk and determine which ones are the actual TV episodes, in this example the titles would be 2 3 4 5.
+Then use `rip-series` by specifying the season number (3 in the above example) and first episode number (7 in the above example) followed by the list of titles on the DVD.
+When the rip completes without errors it will eject the disk and you can insert the next one, do the `dvdls` again and then `rip-series` again but updating the episode number, which would be 11 since 7 + 4 titles = 11.

 Chris Osborn
 <fozztexx@fozztexx.com>
 http://insentricity.com